rancher/rke2/docs/adrs/008-gh-branch-strategy.md

 ## Consequences

 - Allows for constant development, with code freeze only relevant for the release branches.
-- This requires maintaining one additional branch than the current workflow.
+- This requires maintaining one additional branch than the current workflow, which also means one additional issue.
-- Testing would be more constant from the master branch
+- Testing would be more constant from the master branch.
+- Minor release captain will have to cut the new branch as soon as they bring in that new minor version.